ondra-vaic/Steering-AI-Documentation/docs/1_getting-started/1_installation.md

 ## 5) Test

-Open the scene at `ECS-Steering-Samples/1.
+Open the [sample scene](/docs/samples/minimal-set-up) at `ECS-Steering-Samples/1.
 Minimal Set Up/SampleScene.unity` and run it.
 The entities in the scene should start moving forward.